weaveworks-experiments/flux-classic/site/intro/index.md

 come at the cost of a more complicated architecture.
 Weave Flux aims to help tame this complexity:

-* When there's a problem, went wrong, it can be hard to identify which microservice is at fault.
+* When there's a problem, it can be hard to identify which microservice is at fault.
 Flux can show you information about the requests between microservices, to help isolate problems.